 Today you can browse the interesting artefacts, wall-hangings, and stained glass windows that adorn this Grade I listed building.
-It’s also set in peaceful surreoundings with beautiful views of Lake Windermere.
+It’s also set in peaceful surroundings with beautiful views of Lake Windermere.

 8. Make Your Own Truffles at The Chocolate Factory, Hawkshead

 One for children of all ages, this award-winning Chocolate Factory invites you to learn the art of truffle-making accompanied by a glass of fizz!